-Mary-Anne Harrington: Tinder Press is Headline’s literary imprint.
+Mary-Anne Harrington — Tinder Press is Headline’s literary imprint.
 We launched in 2013 and publish 8-10 new titles a year, mostly fiction, and it’s a mixture of brand authors, and authors we’re working to establish.

-Q: Tell us about the journey to being published: should you get an agent first, or go direct to a publisher?
+Q — Tell us about the journey to being published: should you get an agent first, or go direct to a publisher?

 It’s not the only way — more houses are doing open submissions, some of the indie houses want authors to go direct to them, and there is always the self-publishing option.
-But the agent route is the most established, and has quite clear benefits.
+But the agent route is the most established and has quite clear benefits.

-Q: How should a writer search for an agent?
+Q — How should a writer search for an agent?

-MH: Think about writers you love and try their agents with a carefully worded letter about why you loved their client’s work, and why you think they might be interested in yours.
+MAH — Think about writers you love and try their agents with a carefully worded letter about why you loved their client’s work, and why you think they might be interested in yours.
 Then look to see who some of the younger agents are, on Twitter, etc.

-Q: At what stage should a writer with an editor?
+Q — At what stage should a writer with an editor?

 But editors also quite like editing, so they don’t necessarily want to feel that an author has come to the end of the road with a book when it lands on their desk – they’ll usually want to work with the author to refine and improve it.
-At least I know I do.

 I think there is something so fresh about reading new writers — it’s very special, and discovering a writer who is genuinely special and at an early stage in their career is an incredibly privileged experience.

-Q: What makes a novel proposal stand out to you and avoid the slush pile?
+Q — What makes a novel proposal stand out to you and avoid the slush pile?

 These two or three lines don’t need to encapsulate the entire reading experience, they’re just a steer, but in an industry like this we have to depend to a certain extent on shorthand, so a pithy and preferably original pitch stands out a mile.

-A really strong title also helps.
-Borough Press are publishing a debut by Faber Academy Writing a Novel student, Joanna Cannon, called The Trouble With Goats and Sheep, and I can’t think of a single commissioning editor who wouldn’t have been stopped in their tracks by that title.
+For instance, Borough Press is publishing a debut by Faber Academy Writing a Novel student, Joanna Cannon, called The Trouble With Goats and Sheep, and I can’t think of a single commissioning editor who wouldn’t have been stopped in their tracks by that title.

 Q: When pitching your book, is there a requirement to reference it to previously published material?

 Yes, that’s shorthand we use as an industry, but actually I find when I’m pitching books to colleagues and booksellers they want to hear what this author/book is offering as a reading experience that they won’t have encountered elsewhere.

-Q: How do you feel when you read a new writer?
+Q — How do you feel when you read a new writer?

-MH: I think there is something so fresh about reading new writers – it’s very special, and discovering a writer who is genuinely special and at an early stage in their career is an incredibly privileged experience.
+MAH — I think there is something so fresh about reading new writers – it’s very special, and discovering a writer who is genuinely special and at an early stage in their career is an incredibly privileged experience.

-Q: What are the common mistakes you see from new writers?
+Q — What are the common mistakes you see from new writers?

-MH: The main mistake I think is not being brutal enough about whether a book ‘delivers’ in the sense of having a narrative or offering a reading experience or a hook that can be summarised or hinted at or alluded to in some enticing way.
+MAH — The main mistake I think is not being brutal enough about whether a book ‘delivers’ in the sense of having a narrative or offering a reading experience or a hook that can be summarised or hinted at or alluded to in some enticing way.

 Your main job in that first chapter is to convince the person who is reading it that they can trust you to deliver a story.

-Q: Are there any particular themes or genres that there’s a glut of at the moment and you don’t want to see again – and conversely are there any genres and topics that are particularly popular and you’d like to see submissions on?
+Q — Are there any particular themes or genres that there’s a glut of at the moment and you don’t want to see again – and conversely are there any genres and topics that are particularly popular and you’d like to see submissions on?

 Readers love that genre, and I don’t see it going away soon, but you’re going to need to really put your stamp on it quite boldly to make an impact in that area.

 In terms of genres I’d like to see, for me it’s less a question of genre.
 I think so much of life and current affairs is bleak I love to read books that dare to be funny about serious or quite dark things.
 But that’s quite personal!

-Q: Are there any stylistic writing features that you feel have been overdone?
+Q — Are there any stylistic writing features that you feel have been overdone?

-MH: I do now find endless description makes me feel impatient rather quickly, no matter how beautifully it’s done.
+MAH — I do now find endless description makes me feel impatient rather quickly, no matter how beautifully it’s done.
 It’s certainly still out there; I have just become more demanding over time.

-Q: Are there any recent books that you would have liked to publish yourself?
+Q — Are there any recent books that you would have liked to publish yourself?

-MH: I would have loved to have published Sathnam Sanghera’s memoir, Boy With A Topknot.
+MAH — I would have loved to have published Sathnam Sanghera’s memoir, Boy With A Topknot.
 It’s a painfully funny book about an incredibly dysfunctional but loving Sikh family in Wolverhampton in the 80s/90s.

-Q: Thanks Mary-Anne!
+Q — Thanks Mary-Anne!

 Don’t forget to read the second part of this Q&A with Mary-Anne Harrington.